aptos-labs/aptos-core/developer-docs-site/docs/move/book/functions.md

 ### `entry` modifier

 The `entry` modifier is designed to allow module functions to be safely and directly invoked much like scripts.
-This allows module writers to specify which functions can be to begin execution.
+This allows module writers to specify which functions can be invoked to begin execution.
 The module writer then knows that any non-`entry` function will be called from a Move program already in execution.

 Essentially, `entry` functions are the "main" functions of a module, and they specify where Move programs start executing.